Major professional sports leagues in the United States and Canada: Franchise valuations

 Since 2002 expansion franchises have commanded huge entry fees, which represent the price the new team must pay to gain its share of the existing teams' often guaranteed revenue streams.
 The Houston Texans paid $700 million to join the NFL in 2002.
 By comparison, the Charlotte Bobcats (now the Hornets) paid $300 million to join the NBA.
 The Arizona Diamondbacks and Tampa Bay Rays (originally Devil Rays) paid $130 million each to join MLB.
 The NHL's Seattle Kraken (which started play in 2021), paid $650 million to join the league, a 30% increase from the $500 million paid by the Vegas Golden Knights to join the league in 2017.
 The Golden Knights' fee was a dramatic increase from the $80 million paid by each of the previous two teams to enter the NHL, the Columbus Blue Jackets and Minnesota Wild.
 Two of the six most recently announced Major League Soccer expansion teams, 2019 entrant FC Cincinnati and 2020 arrival Nashville SC, each paid a $150 million expansion fee, a significant increase from the $100 million that New York City FC paid to join MLS in 2015.
 (Note: An identical $150 million fee was paid by the new ownership group of Columbus Crew SC when they purchased the team from Anthony Precourt in 2018.
 As part of the deal, Precourt received the rights to Austin FC, which started play in 2021.)
 (Note: Inter Miami CF, announced in January 2018 as a 2020 entry, only paid a $25 million fee.
 David Beckham, the public face of the ownership group, received an option for a future MLS team at that specified fee as part of his original MLS playing contract in 2007.)
 The 29th MLS team, ultimately unveiled as 2022 entry Charlotte FC, reportedly paid $325 million.
 The 30th and most recent expansion team San Diego FC paid $500 million in 2023.
 For comparison, the Ottawa Redblacks paid C$7 million to join the Canadian Football League.
+NHL officials have confirmed that when the league next chooses to expand, the expansion fee will be at least $2 billion.